Saturday 10th February 2018 until Monday 7th May 2018

-You can see more of her work at www.darrellwakelam.co.uk
+You can see more of his work at www.darrellwakelam.co.uk

 Lorna Rees, Artistic Director of Gobbledegook theatre company, which create happenings through live performance, music and installation.
 As theatre artists their guiding principal is to create or facilitate work which 'renders the familiar strange' for audiences – be it on a seafront promenade, in public gardens, festival fields, school corridors or playgrounds.
 They believe very strongly in play for people of all ages and that the link between theatre, playing and making stories is very close indeed.

 During 2017 and 2018, Gobbledegook are working closely with the Jurassic Coast Trust as Artists in Residence for the Big Jurassic Classroom, and Natural History Museum’s Dippy on Tour project.